Clinics & Services

 Anti-Coagulation (Warfarin) Clinic

-The Surgery runs an Anti-Coagulation Clinic every Thursday afternoon for patients taking Warfarin with the support of Luton & Dunstable Hospital.
+The Surgery runs an Anti-Coagulation Clinic every Thursday morning for patients taking Warfarin with the support of Luton & Dunstable Hospital.

 Once patients have had their dosing stabilised by the hospital, they can attend the Surgery, which many find more convenient.
 We can test the blood at the Surgery and then use a sophisticated computer programme to advise on dosing based on the results obtained.